 This adventure contains mature themes that may not be suitable for some readers or players.
-Our purpose at Frog God Games is not to make tasteless products or violate the Pathfinder® Roleplaying Game Compatibility License that requires publishers to create products for the general public that would not be classified as "adult content," offensive, or inappropriate for minors.
+Our purpose at Frog God Games is not to make tasteless or offensive products.
 But we do intend to make thrilling adventures in the style of old-school game play that test the players' stalwartness and bring difficult and layered nuances to their game.
 Simulating and navigating the struggles of real life (and/or their fantasy equivalent) with exceptional powers and skills as characters while freeing players of the prospect of actual consequences is one of the great draws of roleplaying games, and we always strive to create that experience in our products.